Where to start?

 Participate in the Asian and Middle East Studies Community

 Join AMES faculty and other AMES students for speakers, cultural programming, and intellectually engaged conversations.
-We sponsor and co-sponsor events for the whole campus, including Diwali celebrations in the Fall, Chinese New Year in the winter, and Holi in the spring.
+We sponsor and co-sponsor events for the whole campus, including Diwali celebrations in the Fall, Lunar New Year in the winter, and Holi in the spring.
 We invite speakers through the James P. Storer Fund to enrich the whole campus.

 See the Kenyon Career Network for internships and externships in Asia and the Middle East.
 Also consider applying for a Fulbright, a Critical Language Fellowship, a Luce Scholarship, the JET program teaching English in Japan, or the Schwarzman scholarship to study business in China.